dmatsanganis/Software_Engineering_Assignment/UML Diagrams/Component Diagrams/README.md

 - Emphasize the service behavior as it relates to the interface.

 ## How to use Component Diagrams
-A component diagram in UML gives a bird’s-eye view of your software system.
+A **_Component Diagram_** in UML gives a _bird’s-eye view of your software system_.
 Understanding the exact service behavior that each piece of your software provides will make you a better developer.
-Component diagrams can describe software systems that are implemented in any programming language or style.
+**_Component Diagrams_** can describe software systems that are implemented in any programming language or style.

 UML is a set of conventions for object-oriented diagrams that has a wide variety of applications.
-In component diagrams, the Unified Modeling Language dictates that components and packages are wired together with lines representing assembly connectors and delegation connectors.
+In **_Component Diagrams_**, the Unified Modeling Language dictates that components and packages are wired together with lines representing assembly connectors and delegation connectors.